Skip to main content

 Parallel workflows

-You can run multiple agents at the same time.
-Each agent can work on different tasks, so you can fire off several jobs in parallel and focus on other work while they complete.
+Jumper can server multiple agents sessions at the same time.
+As each agent can work on different tasks, you can fire off several jobs in parallel and focus on other work while they complete.

 Compatibility